Estuary

 • Transformation: You can leverage ETL or ELT integration to move your data from source to destination.
 While you can use streaming SQL and Typescript to apply transformations for ETL pipelines, dbt is supported for ELT pipelines.

-• No-code Configuration: Estuary Flow can also support your non-tech teams by providing a UI-forward web application.
+• No-code Configuration: Estuary Flow can support your non-tech teams by providing a UI-forward web application.
 This leads to contributions from diverse perspectives and encourages a data-driven culture.

 Pre-requisites